Dr-Isam-ALJAWARNEH/fds-project-geoairmob/README.md

 **GeoAirMob** is a collaborative research project conducted by undergraduate students from the University of Sharjah.
 It explores how human mobility patterns influence air quality in major UAE cities—**Dubai, Abu Dhabi, Sharjah, and Al Ain**—through the integration of satellite data, ground sensors, and mobility reports.

-The Prject report was compiled in overleaf using LaTeX editor https://www.overleaf.com/3174811687jpmdzbnjqqbc#724546
+The Project report was compiled in overleaf using LaTeX editor https://www.overleaf.com/3174811687jpmdzbnjqqbc#724546

 ---